xtie97/PET-PGN/README.md

 # Pointer Generator Network (PGN) for PET Report Summarization :bookmark_tabs:

 Welcome to the **Pointer Generator Network (PGN) for PET report summarization** implementation, as featured in our research [paper](#link-to-paper).
-Our endeavor focuses on deriving impressions from PET findings coupled with pertinent background information.
+Our endeavor focuses on deriving impressions from PET findings and relevant background information.
+It is a baseline model.

 ## :mag_right: Overview